What is Involved?

 The aim of this role is to read the allocated Bible passage clearly and audibly for the congregation.

-- When you read the Bible in church your aim should be to communicate the Word of God, as clearly as possible.
-The way it is read should help people to understand it.
-This means you will have to prepare.
-Make time before Sunday to read the passage through a few times.
-Identify tricky words to pronounce.
-Identify topic and scene changes, as well as changes of tone and direct speech so that you pause at appropriate points and put emphasise in the right places.
+- Make time before Sunday to read the passage through a few times.
+Identify any tricky words to pronounce.
+Identify topic and scene changes so that you pause at appropriate points and put emphasis in the right places.
+Likewise, identify any direct speech or changes in tone.

-- Usually, we read from the New International Revised Version 2011.
-The text is normally emailed to you on Thursday beforehand.
+- Usually, we read on Sunday from the New International Revised Version 2011.
+The text is normally emailed to you on the Thursday beforehand.
 This is the version of the NIV on Bible gateway (www.biblegateway.com).
-Please note there have been several revisions of the NIV, your hardcopy NIV or phone app might be a different version.
+Please note that there have been several revisions of the NIV.
+Your hardcopy NIV or phone app NIV might be a different version.

 On the day: